 These quarterly events invite children with sensory challenges or other special needs and their families to experience and enjoy the Museum free of charge at a time when there is a limited number of visitors present.

-Due to COVID-19, the 2021 SNAP schedule is currently pending.
-Please check back soon for updates!
+Due to the COVID-19 pandemic, SNAP events are on hold.
+Please check back for updates.

 MILITARY SERVICE RECOGNITION